Working from home (WFH) statistics 2020

-Whether you are feeling a bit under the weather or just fancy a break from the office, advances in technology and changing organisational cultures have led to working from home (WFH) becoming a lot more commonplace in Britain and around the world.
+Fancy a break from the office?
+Advances in technology and changing organisational cultures have led to working from home (WFH) becoming commonplace in the UK.

-This is especially true with coronavirus causing huge disruption across the world.
-The British government has instructed everyone to work from home where possible, which has resulted in unprecedented numbers of workers staying at home.
-We have done some research and compiled some existing data to look at how many people are currently working from home, how it affects employee productivity and wellbeing and how much workers are saving by doing this.
+This is especially true with coronavirus causing huge disruptions.
+The British government instructed everyone to work from home where possible, resulting in unprecedented numbers of employees working from home.
+We have done some research and compiled some existing statistics to look at how many people are currently working from home, how this affects employee productivity and wellbeing and how much workers are saving by doing this.

 Benefits of working from home